China's Luckin Coffee Tries To Conquer A Nation Of Tea Drinkers

 "It's so bland that I threw it into the garbage can right away," said another Weibo user.

 After being bombarded by coupons shared by her friends on social media, 28-year-old Barbara Yang decided to try the newly opened Luckin Coffee branch near her office during a boring company meeting in late 2017.
 She downloaded the app, ordered a coffee and had it delivered to the office.
-Like many other first-time customers, she had her first cup for free.
+Like many other first-time customers, she got her first cup for free.

 "The coffee wasn't so impressive," says Yang, who lives in Hangzhou, capital city of Zhejiang province in eastern China.
 "The experience was pretty good though, given that their coffee is cheaper than Starbucks.
 They have three branches near my office and the nicely packaged coffee was delivered directly [to me]."